Skip to main content

 What's at the bottom of Lake Tahoe

-11. In shallow areas of Lake Tahoe, the water appears turquoise or emerald, while the center may be indigo in color.
-Under the right conditions, Tahoe perfectly reflects the mighty mountains and the blue sky giving you the picture-perfect scenery on your getaway.
+11. In shallow areas of Lake Tahoe, the water appears turquoise or emerald, while the center may be indigo.
+Under the right conditions, Tahoe perfectly reflects the mighty mountains and the blue sky, giving you picture-perfect scenery on your getaway.

 Life in Lake Tahoe